Krylov Subspace Recycling For Matrix Functions: Recycled FOM (quad) for functions of matrices

-\Cref{tab:version1_work} gives details on the arithmetic cost of an efficient implementation of the algorithm, excluding the matrix-vector products with $\textbf{A}$.
+Table \ref{tab:version1_work} gives details on the arithmetic cost of an efficient implementation of the algorithm, excluding the matrix-vector products with $A$.
 It reports the highest order leading term in the respective arithmetic work in units of one multiplication plus one addition.
 We do not count matrix scalings, matrix additions and matrix-vector products since their cost is of lower order than that for matrix products and inversions.
-We treat the Hessenberg matrices as full matrices, and we assume that we evaluate the matrix products in \eqref{eq:matrix-product} from right to left, and that we compute the inverse $\textbf{L}(\sigma)$ explicitly (with work $k^3$).
+We also neglect the QR factorization required to obtain the orthogonal columns in $U$ since this is common to all methods.
+We treat the Hessenberg matrices as full matrices, and we assume that we evaluate the matrix products in \eqref{eq:matrix-product} from right to left, and that we compute the inverse $L(\sigma)$ explicitly (with work $k^3$).
 Note that we don't count any work for line~\ref{line:t2_update}, since the computations there can be arranged as matrix-vector products (and vector additions) only.